klojang4j/klojang-templates/README.md

 ```

 _Klojang Templates_ is agnostic about the web or application framework you use.
 It
-does not "hook" into any of them in any deep way.
+does not hook into any of them in any deep way.
 You can use _Klojang Templates_
 with any of the Jakarta/JAX-RS based frameworks, but equally well with non-Servlet
 based frameworks like [Micronaut](https://micronaut.io/).